AdobeDocs/experience-platform.en/help/destinations/catalog/data-partner/acxiom-prospect-suppression.md

 ## Use cases {#use-cases}

-To help you better understand how and when you should use the Acxiom Prospect-Suppression destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.
+To help you better understand how and when you should use the [!DNL Acxiom Prospect-Suppression] destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Create a suppression list for prospecting datasets {#create-suppression-list}